photometer/photometer/README.md

-### Hi, I'm Liza!👋 Python-developer and meteorologist.
+### Hi, I'm Lisa!👋 Developer and meteorologist.
-Yandex.Practicum graduate
+Yandex.Practicum graduate (Python-developer) and SkillFactory student (C#-developer)

+I'm keen on programming and have to work with many languages that I barely know but I salute such tasks.
+Thus, I develop not only products but also myself 😄

 Languages and tools: Python / Django / Django REST Framework / Scrapy / Flask / FAST API / SQL / Docker and docker-compose / Yandex.Cloud / Git / Github.Actions / Nginx / Unittest / Linux / HTML / CSS / Bootstrap